WatadaShingo/tsunami-1d/phase-correction/0README.txt

 	This is because, in the later part of the dispersed packet, the waves are propagating slowly and their phase velocity deviates much from the long-wave speed.
-The phase-phase correction method by Watada et al. (2014) assumes the phase correction is much smaller than the long-wave velocity.
+The phase-phase correction method by Watada et al. (2014) assumes the phase-speed change is much smaller than the long-wave velocity.

 4. Final note
 	The programs and scripts are provided for demostration purpose only.